cpcloud/stupidb/docs/installation.rst

 .. code-block:: console

-   $ curl --silent --location https://github.com/cpcloud/stupidb/tarball/master | tar xvzf
+   $ curl -sL https://github.com/cpcloud/stupidb/tarball/master | tar xvzf

 Once you have a copy of the source, ``cd`` into source directory and install ``stupidb``: